 After all of your hard work in preparing your home for sale, it’s time to show it off!
-Treat every showing like it’s the next owner who is walking through – it could be!
-You want your house to be wearing it’s best dressed outfit to impress and outcompete other homes that are competing against yours.
+Treat every showing like it is the next owner, because it very well could be!
+You want your house to be wearing it’s best dressed outfit to impress and outcompete other homes for sale.
 If you follow these steps and the preparation beforehand, you’ll sell your home quickly and for the maximum price the market will bear.

 Buyers will drive by your home before they come inside and after they’ve seen the interior at various times of the day to observe how it “feels”.
-For that reason, constant upkeep of your yard, porch and lighting is key.
+For that reason, constant upkeep of your yard, porch and lighting is important.

-1. Mow your lawn.
+- Mow your lawn.
 If selling in the Spring or Summer, consider hiring a grounds maintenance professional, especially if you are no longer living at the home.
 It is the sellers responsibility to maintain the home in the condition that the buyers saw it in when they made the offer.
 Continue to upkeep the yard and interior until the home has formally transferred to the new owner(s).

-You just got done preparing dinner and you receive a call from your agent that a buyer would like to come back and view your home for a second showing.
+You just got done preparing dinner and you receive a call from your Realtor, that a buyer would like to come back and view your home for a second showing.
 (YES!)

-Clear and wipe down the kitchen countertops and bathroom surfaces.
-Buyers appreciate your thoughtful touches and more importantly are envisioning themselves living here.
-More empty space invites them see your home as their own
+- Clear and wipe down the kitchen countertops and bathroom surfaces.
+Buyers appreciate your thoughtful touches and are envisioning themselves living here.
+More empty space invites them to see your home as their own

 - Eliminate strong smells and incense.

-Not everyone appreciates our fragrances, incense and candles.
-Eliminate any strong scents to better the home viewing experience and consider grinding up part of a lemon in the garbage disposal prior to showings.
-This helps neutralizes the seasoning you may have recently used while cooking.
+Not everyone appreciates or has the same preference as you.
+If you were recently cooking, grinding a part of a lemon in the garbage disposal prior to the showing, this helps neutralize the seasoning you may have recently used while cooking.

 If showing during the day, open the blinds and let in natural light while having most if not all of the lights on.
 Don’t miss the toe-kick lighting in the bathroom (if they aren’t automatic) and kitchen under mount lighting.
-These upgrades we want to make apparent when buyers first view the home, rather than a discovery during the home inspection.
+These upgrades we want to make apparent when buyers first view the home, rather than discovering during the home inspection.
 These are upgrades that buyers may be willing to pay more for!
 And don’t forget the temperature!
 Keep the house at a comfortable 68 degrees during the winter months and if you have air conditioning and are selling during the summer, be sure to have it on.
 It’s one thing to read that the home is “warm and cozy” or “comfortably chilled” it’s another thing for the buyer to experience this as they walk through your home.